jsdelivr/globalping/docs/staging-env.md

 ## API

 Runs 2 API instances on ports 3001 and 3002 behind the haproxy on port 80.
-Geoip client is mocked so all probes get same location. `FAKE_PROBE_IP=probe` makes API to use fake ip provided by the probe.
+Geoip client is mocked so all probes get same location. `TEST_MODE=perf` makes API to use fake ip provided by the probe.

 ```bash
 # Update that variables before start